-Problem Cause Solution not activate the corresponding feature.
-A message appears stating that the TC70 memory is full.
-Too many files stored on the TC70.
-Delete unused memos and records.
-If necessary, save these records on the host computer (or use an SD card for additional memory).
-Too many applications installed on the TC70.
-Remove user-installed applications on the TC70 to recover memory.
-Select Apps > Downloaded .
-Select the unused program and tap Remove .
-The TC70 does not decode with reading bar Scanning application is not loaded.
-Load a scanning application on the TC70 or enable Data-Wedge.
-See the system administrator. code.
+Problem Cause Solution The TC70 does not decode with reading Scanning application is not loaded.
+Load a scanning application on the TC70 or enable DataWedge.
+See the system administrator. bar code.
 Unreadable bar code.
 Ensure the symbol is not defaced.
 Distance between exit window and bar code is incorrect.
 Place the TC70 within proper scanning range.
 TC70 is not programmed for the bar code.
 Program the TC70 to accept the type of bar code being scanned.
 Refer to the EMDK or DataWedge application.
 TC70 is not programmed to generate a beep.
 If the TC70 does not beep on a good decode, set the application to generate a beep on good decode.
 Battery is low.
 If the scanner stops emitting a laser beam upon a trigger press, check the battery level.
 When the battery is low, the scanner shuts off before the TC70 low battery condition notification.
 Note: If the scanner is still not reading symbols, contact the distributor or the Global Customer Support Center.
-TC70 cannot find any Bluetooth devices near- Too far from other Bluetooth devices.
-Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet). by.
+TC70 cannot find any Bluetooth devices nearby.
+Too far from other Bluetooth devices.
+Move closer to the other Bluetooth device(s), within a range of 10 meters (32.8 feet).
 The Bluetooth device(s) nearby are not turned on.
 Turn on the Bluetooth device(s) to find.
 The Bluetooth device(s) are not in discoverable mode.
 Set the Bluetooth device(s) to discoverable mode.
 If needed, refer to the device's user documentation for help.
 Cannot unlock TC70.
 User enters incorrect password.
 If the user enters an incorrect password eight times, the user is requested to enter a code before trying again.
 If the user forgot the password, contact system administrator.